Gabry-10/idea-at-night/README.md

 # RC Beam Design Project

-##Description
+## Description
-the project calculate the area steel from reinforcement concrete using inputs from excel sheet
+This project calculates the required steel area (As) for a reinforced concrete beam using input data from an Excel file.

-##how to run code
-1.install required libraries
+## How to Run
-"pipe install -r requirements.txt"
+1. Install required libraries: pip install -r requirements.txt

-##input file
-   the program read the input from "excel idea.xlsx"
-##output file
+2. Run the code:
+python script.py

+## Input File
+The program reads input data from: input_data.xlsx

+## Output
+The program generates:
+results.csv
-   the program generates Result.csv which contain the calculated As
+which contains the calculated steel area (As).

-   ##screen shot of the code
+## Screenshot
+See the image below showing the code running successfully.